-Dravet syndrome (previously known as severe myoclonic epilepsy of infancy, SMEI), typically presents in the first year of life in a normal child with prolonged, febrile and afebrile, focal (usually hemiclonic) or generalized convulsive seizures.
-Other seizure types including myoclonic (hyperlink) and atypical absence seizures (hyperlink) appear between the age of 1 and 4 years.
+Dravet syndrome (previously known as severe myoclonic epilepsy of infancy, SMEI), typically presents in the first year of life in a normal child with prolonged, febrile and afebrile, focal (usually hemiclonic) and generalized tonic-clonic seizures.
+Other seizure types including myoclonic and atypical absence seizures appear between the age of 1 and 4 years.
 Seizures are usually intractable and from the second year of life children demonstrate cognitive and behaviour impairments.
 The clinical diagnosis is supported by the presence of abnormalities in the sodium channel gene SCN1A (found in 75% of cases).

 NOTE the term Dravet syndrome is now also used to encompass atypical or borderline cases, previously known as severe myoclonic epilepsy of infancy - borderland (SMEB).

 NOTE Dravet syndrome may be considered an 'epileptic encephalopathy'.
 This term denotes the concept that the epileptic activity itself might directly contribute additional cognitive and behavioral impairments over those expected from the underlying etiology alone, and that suppression of epileptic activity might minimize this additional impairment.